disneystreaming/smithy4s/modules/docs/resources/markdown/04-codegen/01-customisation/16-binary-compatibility.md

 This approach allows users to treat generated code like they would their own case classes, including having a `copy` method, pattern matching via `unapply`, and so on.

-However, it does not play well with [binary compatibility rules][bincompat-jdk], nor does it follow [binary compatibility best practices for library authors][bincompat-for-libs].
+However, it does not play well with [binary compatibility rules][bincompat-jdk], nor does it follow the [binary compatibility for library authors][bincompat-for-libs] principles.

 ## The problem with case classes